austenoooo/I-Know-I-am-Always-Correct/README.md

 # Machine-Learning-for-the-Web
-Assignment archive for class Machine Learning for the Web at NYU ITp
+Assignment archive for class Machine Learning for the Web at NYU ITP